kostyamyasso2002/MyProjects/README.md

 # MyProjects

-This is the collection of my projects in programming
+This is the collection of my projects in programming.